Celebrate Chiropractic

 How much time?
 Research shows that most people spend 10-15 hours a day sitting.
 With excess sitting come 34 chronic diseases and conditions including obesity, Type 2 diabetes, heart disease and cancer.

 Of course, the easiest way to combat sitting disease is to get moving.
-For those with a desk job, it’s a good idea to get up and move around for 10 minutes of every hour.
+For those with a desk job, its a good idea to get up and move around for 10 minutes of every hour.
 You can also consider a standing desk or a walking meeting whenever possible.

 If you spend long periods of time sitting and have back or neck pain or poor posture, come visit us for care.